netgvarun2012/portfolio/Transformers.md

    ![image](https://github.com/netgvarun2012/portfolio/assets/93938450/ae86fd8f-66db-4030-9772-5f69d67964f7)

-The **Self-Attention** layer allows the model to analyze the relationships between inividial input tokens:
+The **Self-Attention** layer allows the model to analyze the relationships between inividial input tokens to better capture the CONTEXTUAL dependencies between the words:

 ![image](https://github.com/netgvarun2012/portfolio/assets/93938450/84d35ad8-b426-4d32-a419-779d03ce98ce)

+The  **self-attention weights** learnt during training and stored in these layers reflect the importance of each word in that input sequence to all other layers in the sequence.